cyclus/cyclus.github.com/source/user/tutorial/add_deploy.rst

 The above institution will create 1 ``UOX_Source`` and ``MOX_Source`` facility on time step 1.
 The next time step will deploy the ``1178MWe BRAIDWOOD-1`` reactor prototype.
-And finally at time step 3 the ``1000We Lightwater-1`` will be deployed.
+And finally, at time step 3, the ``1000We Lightwater-1`` will be deployed.

 **ExampleInstitution** is a placeholder for your institution name, and in this scenario only one of each prototype will be deployed since ``n_build`` has a value of 1 for each.